 12. Freelance content curator

-Help companies with their marketing efforts as a content curator.
+Help companies with their marketing efforts as content curator.
 This role primarily centers around finding industry-specific content to share on a blog or website in general.
 It can include but isn’t limited to new research in the field, personal opinions, or expertise from professionals in the business.

 13. Freelance Facebook advertiser